DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 ### Implement User Authorization

-To perform user authorization and restrict access to reports based on arbitrary logic, implement and register an `IWebDocumentViewerAuthorizationService` along with `WebDocumentViewerOperationLogger`.
+To authorize a user and restrict access to reports based on arbitrary logic, implement and register an `IWebDocumentViewerAuthorizationService` with `WebDocumentViewerOperationLogger`.

 You can also implement an `IWebDocumentViewerExportedDocumentStorage` to prevent unauthorized access to documents generated during asynchronous export and printing operations.